qdrant/landing_page/qdrant-landing/content/blog/navigating-the-complexities-of-vector-search-practical-insights-from-diverse-projects-in-image-search-and-rag-noé-achache-vector-space-talk-008.md

 Discover the efficacy of Dino V2 in image representation and the complexities of deploying vector databases, while navigating the challenges of fine-tuning and data safety in sensitive fields.

-In this episode, Noe Acache, Lead Data Scientist at Sicara, shares insights on vector search from image search to retrieval augmented generation, emphasizing practical application in complex projects.
+In this episode, Noe Acache, shares insights on vector search from image search to retrieval augmented generation, emphasizing practical application in complex projects.

 5 key insights you’ll learn: